 Arriving in the UK 2 months later we set aside a couple of weeks for getting the Hymer ready for some long term travelling and turning it into our home away from home.
 A Gasit refill system and a Dometic air conditioner for the habitation area being the main expenses.
-Everything adds up though a coffee machine, BBQ, outdoor chairs, hoses and power cables all add up.
+Setting up a motorhome on the other side of the world can be expensive.
+BBQ, outdoor chairs, hoses and power cables all add up.
 Luckily our aunties and cousins supplied lots of manchester and bits for the kitchen.

 Our first trip up to the midlands was a great success.
 The Hymer is easy to drive, has fabulous visibility, brings it own cold beer and you don’t need to be keeping an eye out for a clean toilet!

 After seeing the Hymer safely back in storage for the winter, we applied to have it SORN, recovered some of our road tax and headed of on a cruise and a couple of weeks in Paris but that another story.
 During our summer in Sydney we have had a microwave and a water filter fitted.
 Upgraded the leasure batteries and had the MOT and a minor service completed.
 Owning and maintaining a motorhome is not cheap, but the costs are comparable with owning one in Australia.
 After all it’s not our inheritance where spending and you can’t take it with you.